Happy Marriage: 11 Keys to Find Happiness in a Marriage

 Sometimes you need to be aware why love hurts and what threatens your marriage, and learn to make amends.

-When things go wrong, you need to stop and think what you need to do to make it better by making sacrifices if required.
+When things go wrong, you need to stop and think what you need to do to make your marriage better by making sacrifices if required.

 “What counts in making a happy marriage is not so much how compatible you are, but how you deal with incompatibility.” ~ George Levinger